freedomofpress/securedrop/docs/upgrade_to_tails_4.rst

 on hand in case you need to revert.

-Once you have created the backups, create a *Tails 4 Primary USB* which you will use to upgrade your workstation.
+Once you have created the backups, create a *Tails 4 Primary USB* which you will use to upgrade your workstations.
 Follow the `instructions on the Tails website <https://tails.boum.org/install/index.en.html>`__ to create a fresh Tails drive on a computer running Windows, Mac, or Linux.